top of page

 Hand Dynamometer

-Grip Strength, for the most part, is tested by two devices, There are many variations of this how this test is measured.
-Hand Dynamometer, as seen here, and the pinch grip Gauge is tested by a separate device, as shown below.
+Grip Strength, for the most part, is tested by two devices, There are many variations of how this test is measured.
+The hand dynamometer, as seen here, and the pinch grip Gauge are tested by a separate device, as shown below.

 Pinch Test